dustintran1324/EarlyGameDesign/CasCadeCasa.md

 ## Feedback
-*Types of learning feedback: Praise & Encouragement, Result, Explaination of Mistake, Hint on Next Step, Metacognitive Guidance*
+- *Types of learning feedback: Praise & Encouragement, Result, Explaination of Mistake, Hint on Next Step, Metacognitive Guidance*
-*Valence: Positve*
+- *Valence: Positve*
-*Channels used: SFX & Animaations*
+- *Channels used: SFX & Animaations*
-*Some examples:*
+- *Some examples:*
-*Real-Time Changes: Shows immediate effects of CSS changes.*
+- *Real-Time Changes: Shows immediate effects of CSS changes.*
-*Audio & Visual Cues: Success animations and sounds for correct solutions.*
+- *Audio & Visual Cues: Success animations and sounds for correct solutions.*
-*Journal Progress Reports: Summarizes completed challenges and unlocked skills.*
+- *Journal Progress Reports: Summarizes completed challenges and unlocked skills.*
 # Story and Gameplay

 ## Presentation of Rules

-*Briefly describe how the player will learn the gameplay mechanics.
-Avoid using walls of text, since people will not read them.
-Think instead of natural ways of teaching mechanics iteratively and slowly.*
+*For game rules, there will be an onboarding process where a cursor pointer demonstrates how to interact with the game.
+Players will be asked to try out basic mechanics such as dragging, selecting, and coding with guided prompts.
+The magic journal will serve as the main narrator for this process, offering encouragement and directing players step-by-step through the tutorial.*

 ## Presentation of Content

-*Briefly describe how the player will be taught the core material they are meant to learn.
-Avoid using walls of text, since people will not read them.
-Think instead of natural ways of teaching material iteratively and slowly.*
+*As the player enters a new room, the magic journal introduces the CSS concept in the form of a spell, using magical language to describe CSS properties (e.g., in the living room, the journal says, "To cast the Flex spell is to move the sofa around").
+When players select an item from the bar, the journal opens again with a new concept presented in the same whimsical tone.
+A revision bar on the left side allows players to review past concepts at any time.
+The journal also revisits earlier concepts in higher-level rooms for reinforcement.*

 ## Story (Brief)

-*The Summary or TL;DR version of below*
+*The player has just moved to a new town after graduating college.
+Upon entering their new home, they discover an old, rusty journal on the doorstep.
+To their surprise, it transforms into a floating, self-writing magic journal.
+The landlord is nowhere to be found.
+As it turns out, the journal belonged to one of the player's ancient ancestor - a powerful magic practitioner who believed a well-decorated home ensured harmony and good fortune.
+To build a happy future, the player must master ancient "CSS Spells" and restore life and balance to each room in the house through thoughtful, magical design.*

 ## Storyboarding